Sultanate of Bulungan: Reign of Alimuddin

 Aji Ali succeeded his father as Sultan Alimuddin and moved the capital from Salim Batu to Tanjung Palas, converting Salim Batu into a rice field.
 After the civil war in Berau, Sulu sacked both Berau and Tarakan in 1789.
 Bulungan declared independence from Berau.
-By the early 19th century, Sulu became the dominant power in Northeastern Borneo, placing Bulungan loosely under the sphere of influence of Sulu.
+By the early 19th century, Sulu became the dominant power in northeastern Borneo, placing Bulungan loosely under the sphere of influence of Sulu.

 During this period, vessels began travelling to Sulu, Tarakan, and thence into the interior of Bulungan, to trade directly with Tidung.
 This influence officially ended in 1878 (however already terminated by 1855) with the signing of a treaty between the English and Spanish, partitioning Sulu.

 Dutch intervention

 After the Dutch conquered Berau in 1834, they forced the sultan to sign an agreement on 27 September, the main content of which was to acknowledge the Dutch as the sovereign and guaranteed the entire Bulungan region, making Bulungan an official Dutch protectorate.

-The Dutch then imposed their sovereignty upon Kutai in 1848, they signed a Politiek Contract with the Sultan on 12 November 1850.
+The Dutch then imposed their sovereignty upon Kutai in 1848, they signed a politiek contract with the Sultan on 12 November 1850.
 The Dutch intervened in the region to combat piracy and the trafficking in slaves.

 Independence from Sulu and the Tidung conquest

-In February 1849, the residents of the three kampongs along the Sebuku River declared their allegiance not to Bulungan but to Sulu, which led to Bulungan using military force to subjugate the area, driving the people of Sebuku to Atas, leaving Sebuku uninhabited.
+In February 1849, the residents of the three villages (kampong) along the Sebuku River declared their allegiance not to Bulungan but to Sulu, which led to Bulungan using military force to subjugate the area, driving the people of Sebuku to Atas, leaving Sebuku uninhabited.
 Bulungan gave support to the Sesayap Tidung against Sulu and the Iranun pirates.
 Since this point, Bulungan forbid its Tidung vassals from trading to Sulu directly, forcing them to trade only through Bulungan.
 By means of political marriage, Tarakan and other states in the Tidung Lands became subjects of Bulungan.
 During this period, the jurisdiction of Bulungan extended all the way towards Tawau, entering into a dispute with the Sultan of Sulu, who also had a claim in the region.
 In 1855, Bulungan stopped paying tribute to Sulu for 50 years, thereby becoming de facto independent from Sulu, and by 1900, Tausug activities in the region had practically diminished due to the increasing Dutch interference.